Ketel Marte Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.76 team ERA ranks 26th among all league pitching staffs.
+- The Reds have a 4.77 team ERA that ranks 26th across all league pitching staffs.

-- Reds pitchers combine to allow 130 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Williamson (1-2) takes the mound for the Reds in his 12th start of the season.
+He's put together a 4.78 ERA in 52 2/3 innings pitched, with 41 strikeouts.

-- In his most recent time out on Sunday against the Milwaukee Brewers, the right-hander went four innings, giving up one earned run while surrendering three hits.
+- His last time out was on Tuesday against the San Francisco Giants, when the lefty went six innings, surrendering two earned runs while allowing four hits.

-- In 11 games this season, the 31-year-old has put up an ERA of 3.72, with 8.6 strikeouts per nine innings.
-Opponents are batting .241 against him.
+- In 11 games this season, the 25-year-old has an ERA of 4.78, with 7 strikeouts per nine innings.
+Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.